MittaAI/SlothAI/README.md

 ```

 ### Login
-To login to the system, use your FeatureBase Cloud [database ID](https://cloud.featurebase.com/databases) and [API key](https://cloud.featurebase.com/configuration/api-keys) (token).
+To login to the system, enter your email address and check your mail for the token.